 The biggest paychecks among Michigan State University alumni are earned by Presidents — these former students make a median salary of around $213K per year.
 The next biggest paychecks go to Computer Scientists (about $105K) and Construction Project Managers ($93K).
 Financial Analysts get the short end of the stick when it comes to salary; grads report making an average of $51K in this job.

 Grand Rapids, Mich. is filled with Michigan State University grads.
 San Francisco, Calif. is also a common destination for Michigan State University grads and offers the best pay with a median salary of $124K.
 Michigan State University alumni in Detroit, Mich. can often be found sliding in at the lower end of the pay scale, where median paychecks are the smallest at $55K.
 Other common destinations include Chicago, Ill. and Lansing, Mich.

 Among the highest-paid Michigan State University alumni are those with a B.A. in Accounting — they earn close to about $130K on average per year.
 The degree that warrants the lowest level of financial compensation is a Bachelor of Business (BB) (around $45K on average annually).

 Proficiency in Project Management is common among Michigan State University alumni, and when it comes to using it on the job, a little less than a fifth of former students report doing so.
 For former Spartans, proficiency in Strategic Planning warrants a paycheck that is 56 percent more than other alumni salaries.
 Other prime know-hows include Microsoft Excel, Microsoft Office, and Data Analysis.

 Benefits and Perks

-Median pay for University at Buffalo grads is around $63K, making their salaries most similar to those of Michigan State University grads.
-The University of Michigan-Ann Arbor, Wayne State University, and the University of Illinois at Chicago are also similar to Michigan State University.
+Among alumni of similar schools, University at Buffalo grads (who make an average of $63K) earn salaries most similar to Michigan State University alumni.
+Other schools similar to Michigan State University include the University of Michigan-Ann Arbor, Wayne State University, and the University of Illinois at Chicago.